ChristophLandow/STP_Project_2022/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To play Pioneers you only need Java 17 or higher.
+To play Pioneers you only need Java 17 or higher and an active connection to the Internet.

 ### Prerequisites